Do Dogs Really Think We Are Dogs?

 Why?
 Even in our most fevered imaginations, can we believe that gesture eating, ignoring them when coming back home or going through doorways first, would be the magical formula to convince them that we are an Alpha dog?

 The picture on the right is a pack of Wolves on a Buffalo carcass they have just killed.
 Can you see any of them waiting for the others to eat?

 I strongly believe this is seriously flawed logic.
-At best it can create negative behaviour and a breakdown in trust and communication. and worse it could cause serious behavioural reactions.
+At best it can create negative behaviour and a breakdown in trust and communication.
+At worst it could cause serious behavioural problems.

 It is my humble opinion that rank reduction programs where we are told to act like an Alpha does not work in changing behaviour over the long term.